-We have a whole school approach to inclusion which supports all learners engaging in activities together.
-This considers all aspects of the curriculum both inside and outside of the classroom, including Forest School sessions.
+We have a whole academy approach to inclusion which supports all learners engaging in activities together, including all aspects of the curriculum both inside and outside of the classroom.
 Any barriers to learning or engagement (including concerns of safety and access) are reviewed with discussions on what can be done to overcome these.
 We make reasonable adjustments so that learners can join in with activities regardless of their needs.
-This is supported by full risk assessments which are carefully planned and then implemented.
-During the last academic year additional staff accompany the school trips (both day and residential) so that learners with SEND can attend.
-Registers are taken for all school activities and we actively monitor the engagement of learners across the school.
+This is supported by full risk assessments (where necessary) which are carefully planned and then implemented.
+During the last academic year additional staff accompanied school trips (both day and residential) so that learners with SEND could attend.
+Registers are taken for all academy activities and we actively monitor the engagement of learners across the academy.